-At the 2014 Sinquefield Cup, he scored by far the best result of his career, and one of the best performances of all time: Clear first with 8.5 out of 10 games, and 3 full points ahead of Magnus Carlsen, including a "fantastico" streak of seven consecutive wins!
+At the 2014 Sinquefield Cup he scored the best result of his career, and one of the best performances of all time: clear first on 8.5/10, 3 full points ahead of Magnus Carlsen in 2nd place.
+That included starting with seven consecutive wins!

 We respect your privacy and data protection guidelines.
 Some components of our site require cookies or local storage that handles personal information.